-During the 1980-1982 AMA Superbike racing season Jim (seated at right) was the Marketing Director & Product Development for Moto-X Fox.
-His duties included, like here, managing the applications and tuning of all the Fox Factory Shox used on all the factory Superbike teams from Yoshimura Suzuki, American Honda and Kawasaki including 1982 National Championship winner Eddie Lawson's bike (21).
+Above: After spending the 1970s on the road across America as Cycle News editor, motorsports journalist and AMA professional racer, Jim Gianatsis moved to Californiain 1979 and became the Marketing Director & Product Development for Moto-X Fox.
+During the 1980-1982 AMA Superbike racing season while developing a new streetbike product line for Fox , Jim (seated here at right in the Red Yoshimura jacket) managed the applications and tuning of all the Fox Factory Shox used on all the factory Superbike teams at Yoshimura Suzuki, American Honda and Kawasaki including 1982 National Championship winner Eddie Lawson's bike (21) which Jim is setting up here.

 Jim Gianatsis

-A lifetime devoted to motorsports, writing and photography
+A lifetime devoted to motorsports racing, writing, photography,

-Jim Gianatsis was the premier motocross journalist and photographer in America from the emergence of the sport in the late 1960's to the end of the sports most historical era in 1980.
-Jim photographed and cronicaled all the major motocross series including the Inter Am, Trans Am, Florida Winter AMA, AMA Nationals and Supercross Series with all the legendary riders from Heikki Mikola and Roger Decoster, to Bob Hannah, Tony DiStefano and Marty Smith.
+Jim Gianatsis was the premier motocross journalist and photographer in America from the emergence of the sport in the late 1960's to the end of the sport’s most historical era in 1980 fondly referred to by him as America’s “The Golden Age of Motocross”.
+Jim photographed and chronicled all the major motocross series including the Inter-Am, Trans-Am, Florida Winter AMA, AMA Nationals and Supercross Series with all the legendary riders from Heikki Mikola and Roger DeCoster, to Bob Hannah, Tony DiStefano and Marty Smith.

 Jim Gianatsis